BonneChaussure/template_cpp/README.md

 * Cmake Tools from Microsoft
 * Some C++ extension like C/C++ from Microsoft

-And some dependences are required, you can use this command :
+You will need to download dependencies are required, you can use this command :
 ```bash
 ./scripts/install.sh
 ```